 Configure Kerberos constrained delegation for the gateway and data source

-As a domain administrator, configure an SPN for the gateway service domain account, and configure delegation settings on the gateway service domain account.
+If necessary, configure an SPN for the gateway service domain account as a domain administrator and configure delegation settings on the gateway service domain account.

 Configure an SPN for the gateway service account

 First, determine whether an SPN was already created for the domain account used as the gateway service account:

 As a domain administrator, launch the Active Directory Users and Computers Microsoft Management Console (MMC) snap-in.

 In the left pane, right-click the domain name, select Find, and then enter the account name of the gateway service account.